 Since switching to Futures fins I’ve never once had an issue slotting them in or out – let alone damaging my board in the process!

 4. Choice Of Fins

-One thing you’ll quickly notice when shopping around for surfboard fins is that there are plenty of options for Futures fins – both from Futures themselves and plenty of other surf companies too, like LZ Fins (which I’m currently riding in my Firewire Dominator 2), Captain Fins, Project Blank and more.
+One thing you’ll quickly notice when shopping around for surfboard fins is that there are plenty of options for Futures fins – both from Futures themselves and plenty of other surf companies too, like Project Blank (which I’m currently riding in a few of my boards), Captain Fins and more

 However, when it comes to FCS2 you’ve limited to buying FCS fins.

 That’s because, along with the launch of the FCS2 system, FCS quickly got embroiled in a patent war with third party suppliers who began making fins.
 Without going into a heap of details and legal stuff initially the FCS2 system didn’t meet the criteria of a patent and then the appeal date lapsed.

 But then FCS decided to tie up a couple of companies in legal battles, basically flexing their corporate muscle into scaring off other companies.
 And eventually it worked.

 Futures fins on the other hand have kept their fin system open to third parties – meaning you have a better range of options and price point when shopping for Futures fins.

 …and if you do want some new Futures Fins, grab 15% off your order at Project Blank using the code STOKEDFORTRAVEL